abaldove/go-mirror/README.md

 ## TO-DO

 [ ] - Gracefull Shutdown <br/>
-[ ] - Better asset download control,including a resume control option, since it's only working for already visited urls
+[ ] - Better asset download control, right now I do have a way to control already visited pages, but the same is not true for assets download. <br/>
+[ ] - Automated tests